Fixed Effects Binary Choice Models with Three or More Periods: Introduction

 Our paper is related to the seminal work of \cite{Bonhomme_2012}, who develops a unified approach for models where the conditional distribution of $(Y_1,...,Y_T)$ given $(X_i,\gamma_i)$ is parametrized by $\beta_0$, but no restriction on the distribution of $\gamma_i|X_i$ is imposed.
 In such set-ups, he shows that the identification and estimation of $\beta_0$ depends on the existence of functions $m\neq 0$ satisfying

-This approach has been fruitfully applied to the dynamic logit model by \cite{Kitazawa2013,Kitazawa2016} and \cite{honore2020}.
+This approach has been fruitfully applied to the dynamic logit model by \cite{Kitazawa2022} and \cite{honore2020}.
 Our paper may be seen as yet another application of this approach, focusing on static models but dropping the logistic assumption.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:identification} describes the moment condition we use for identification and establishes some properties of the identified set based on these moments.
-Section~\ref{sec:estimation} discusses GMM estimation of $\beta_0$ and links it with the semiparametric efficiency bound of the model.
+Section~\ref{sec:identification} describes the moment condition we use for identification of $\beta_0$ and establishes some properties of the identified set based on these moments.
+Section~\ref{sec:estimation} discusses GMM estimation of $\beta_0$, links it with the semiparametric efficiency bound of the model and discusses the case of unbalanced panel data.
+Section~\ref{sec:appli} is devoted to the application.
 Section~\ref{sec:conclusion} concludes.
 All the proofs are collected in the appendix.